Adult and Community Learning Services (ACLS)

 In addition to considering whether to award new charters, the Board of Elementary and Secondary Education also considered whether to grant expansion requests to several schools.
 The Department received requests from 14 schools to change their maximum enrollment or grades served, including 8 requests from charter schools in Boston.

 In November, the Board approved a request from Foxborough Regional Charter School to increase its maximum enrollment by 400 seats.
 In January, the Board approved three requests to increase maximum enrollment: Boston Collegiate Charter School (an increase of 35 seats), Boston Preparatory Charter Public School (an increase of 300 seats), and Sturgis Charter Public School in Hyannis (an increase of 50 seats).

 This month, the Board approved three schools' requests to increase enrollment: Alma del Mar Charter School in New Bedford (an increase of 90 seats), Community Charter School of Cambridge (an increase of 60 seats) and a temporary increase in enrollment of 70 seats for UP Academy Charter School of Dorchester, a Horace Mann school in Boston.
 The school and the Boston School Committee requested the seats in order to address unanticipated higher enrollment.

-More information on the charter application and amendment process, final applications and proposed expansions is available online.
+More information on the charter application and amendment process and final applications is available online.
 For more information on charter schools in general, see Massachusetts Charter Schools website.